MARN-5895/Website/lectures/02_jupyterlab/README.md

 ##  A few more commands to deal with text files

-Let's move into the `molecule` directory.
+Let's move into the `molecules` directory.
 While we could do this with two separate commands (`cd ..`, then `cd moledules`), it's easiest to use a single command by providing the path of where we want to go (one level upward, then into molecules)

     cd ../moledules